8 Confessions of an Introvert Living in a World Made for Extroverts

 7. I perform poorly when I have people’s full attention on me.

-I took German as a foreign language when I was in college, and the final assessment was to give a presentation about any topic in German.
-I would say that my German is actually pretty good, but when it came to the presentation, it suddenly felt like I had never encountered that language in my life.
+I took German as a foreign language when I was in college, and the final assessment was to give a presentation about a topic in German.
+I would say that my German-language skills are strong, but when it came to the presentation, it suddenly felt like I had never encountered that language in my life.

 I screwed up, stuttered, and completely forgot what I wanted to say, even though I had practiced for hours.
 My heart beat so fast that I swear the only thing I could hear was my own heart beating.